MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/connect-work-items-to-git-dev-ops.md

-From it, you can quickly access branches, pull requests, and commits which are linked to the work item.
-Also, you can start a pull request for a branch you've created or linked to from the work item.
+From it, you can quickly access branches, pull requests, and commits that are linked to the work item.
+Also, you can start a pull request for a branch you created or linked to from the work item.

 Keep in mind that the **Development** control only appears within the web portal work item form.
 The work item tracking experience and forms that appear in Visual Studio or other supported clients don't display several of the features that are available from the web portal.